ayan-biswas0412/JonoGunti/README.md

 - **_To reduce the percentage of people roaming outside everyday_**
 - **_To provide better tracking system and proper measurement of people density in various areas_**

+### Citation
+   1. The ML Model was built by taken help from http://www.pyimagesearch.com , and special thanks to Adrian Rosebrock for the awesome contribution in the image processing domain.